mhanlon/Oracle/README.md

 ## `first-ui`
 We have added our labels for the ideas our app will generate as well as a button for invoking our logic.

+## `outlet-and-action`
+Our answerLabel and Create button are connected to code in the form of an IBOutlet and IBAction.

+## `added-brain`
+We added in a new piece of code to handle generating ideas for us.

+## `main`
+Our latest and greatest implementation.